cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 ## Usage of the gov module

-When the gov module is enabled on a chain (for example the Cosmos Hub), the users can submit proposal to be voted on by the community.
+When the gov module is enabled on a chain (for example the Cosmos Hub), the users can submit a proposal to be voted on by the community.
 A proposal can be an upgrade of the chain, a change of the parameters of the chain, a simple text proposal, or any other message type.
 This tutorial will focus on how you can participate in governance, by creating and voting on proposals.

 Before starting, review some terminology: